-And let me tell you – it’s worth the trip for the view alone.
-Sitting 60 floors high, you’ll enjoy panoramic views of the valley, Las Vegas Blvd, and the mountain ranges.
+And let me tell you – it’s worth the trip for the sightlines alone.
+Sitting 60 floors high, you’ll enjoy a panoramic view of the valley, Las Vegas Blvd, and the mountain ranges.
 It’s also one of the best places in the city to watch the sunset.

-But depending on the vibe that you’re after, it might not be for you.
-So in this guide, I’ll help you decide if it’s the right spot for your night out (or afternoon)!
+But depending on the vibe you’re after, it might not be for you.
+So in this review, I’ll help you decide if it’s the right spot for your night out (or afternoon)!

 Table of Contents[Hide][Show]

 The Legacy Club is named in honor of the founders and dreamers behind Las Vegas.
 And that’s immediately evident the second you step off the elevator.
 For instance, the statues and photos of the pioneers that helped shape Vegas into what it is today are the first things you’ll see.

 There’s Howard Hughes, Steve Wynn, Jay Sarno, and Bob Stupak – to name a few.
 So you’ll get a little history lesson about our great city as you enter the club.

 The rooftop lounge also has an indoor and outdoor area, with each section offering outstanding sightlines.
 But the outside terrace is the real show stopper here – it’s expansive, faces The Strip, and has unobstructed views, thanks to the glass railings.

 Now, if you don’t want to be outside on the patio, the inside section still offers fantastic vantage points with floor-to-ceiling windows.
 There’s also a bar in the middle of the club with cocktail creations that you won’t find anywhere else in the city.

 Club Attraction: Gold Bars